-A Positron emission tomography (PET) scan is noninvasive and painless.
-Along with providing better imaging data, it increases your comfort and convenience by reducing the number of scanning sessions you must undergo.
+A Positron emission tomography scan, also known as a pet scan, is noninvasive and painless.
+Along with providing better imaging data, PET scans increase your comfort and convenience by reducing the number of scanning sessions you must undergo.

 What it is

 Positron emission tomography (PET) is a diagnostic, imaging procedure that provides physicians with information about your body's chemistry, cell function and disease location—information not seen through computed tomography (CT), magnetic resonance imaging (MRI), X-ray, blood test or physical examination.
 Unlike CT or MRI, which look at anatomy or body structure, PET scans study body function or the biology of diseases.